 Rental cars have become increasingly expensive over the past several years.
 However, I often leverage rental car elite status (which I get from credit cards) to save significantly on family travel rental cars.

-National Executive Aisle: Pay for a mid-size car, get a minivan/SUV
+National or Hertz elite members: Pay for a mid-size car, get a larger vehicle

-National rental car allows those with Executive status, which you can get from the Amex Platinum card or Chase Sapphire Reserve or Ritz-Carlton cards, to book and pay for a mid-size vehicle and then choose whichever vehicle they like from the “Executive” aisle upon arrival at the airport (at most locations).
+National Rental Car allows those with Executive status, which you can get from the American Express Platinum Card® or Chase Sapphire Reserve or Ritz-Carlton cards, to book and pay for a mid-size vehicle and then choose whichever vehicle they like from the “Executive” aisle upon arrival at the airport (at most locations).
+Hertz offers a similar program for Gold members and those with President’s Circle status.

-Note that some small airports do not have an Executive section.
+Note that some small airports do not have areas where elite members can select a vehicle.
 I always find it helpful to check out this Flyertalk thread to see what kind of vehicles have been recently reported at the airport I’ll be visiting (click “show more” on the original post for the long list of airport codes).

 National free days for larger car class and/or one-way rentals

-Most years, National Rental Car offers a months-long promotion called “One, Two, Free” whereby you can earn a free day after every 2 qualifying rentals (otherwise, you earn a free day for every 5-7 rentals depending on your elite status).
+National Car Rental offers the chance to earn a free day for every 5-7 rentals (depending on your elite status).
 Those free days can be a great value for any traveler, but they can be particularly valuable for family travelers for several reasons.

 I also find National free days particularly useful for one-way rentals.
 Earlier in the post, we mentioned that you sometimes need to be flexible about which airport(s) from which you depart or to which you arrive.
 I have often used a free day to reserve a one-way rental to fly out of an alternate airport.
 The advantage here is that since National bakes its one-way fees into the daily cost of the rental (rather than adding a one-way fee), you’ll be able to use your “free” day to defray the cost of a one-way rental (you’ll still need to pay some airport taxes/fees for your free day in many cases).